 (Photo: courtesy of Scott Gavins, Fraser Coast, Queensland)

-These Caterpillars are green with a pale yellow line along each side.
-Mature caterpillars have red tubercles along the back, with pale yellow setae.
+The first instars of these Caterpillars are yellow with black lines and black saddle marks.
+Mature caterpillars are green with a pale yellow line along each side, and have red tubercles along the back, with pale yellow setae.
 In this way they differ from those of the related species Syntherata janetta which has green tubercles.

 The caterpillars have been found feeding on